Welcome to Parque Nacional Chirripó

 The only way up Chirripó is on foot.
 Although the trekking routes are challenging, watching the sunrise from such lofty heights is one of the country’s undeniable highlights.

-Like a tiny chunk of the South American Andes, Parque Nacional Chirripó's rocky high-altitude features are an entirely unexpected respite from the heat and humidity of the rainforest (it's downright cold at night).
-Above 3400m, the landscape is páramo, which is mostly scrubby trees and grasslands, and supports a unique spectrum of highland wildlife.
-Rocky outposts punctuate the otherwise barren hills, and feed a series of glacial lakes that earned the park its iconic name: Chirripó means ‘eternal waters.’
+Parque Nacional Chirripó is a welcome respite from lowland heat.
+Above 3400m, the landscape is páramo, comprising scrubby trees and grasslands.
+Rocky outposts punctuate the otherwise barren hills, and feed a series of glacial lakes that earned the park its iconic name: Chirripó means ‘Eternal Waters.’

 The bare páramo contrasts with the lush cloud forest, which dominates the hillsides between 2500m and 3400m.
 Oak trees tower over the dense undergrowth and the evergreen canopy.